 The European Peacebuilding Liaison Office (EPLO) is the independent civil society platform of European NGOs, networks of NGOs and think tanks that are committed to peacebuilding and the prevention of violent conflict.

-17/01/2022: EPLO published the report of the Civil Society Dialogue Network (CSDN) meeting entitled “The EU’s Implementation of the Youth, Peace and Security Agenda: Gathering Young Experts’ Recommendations“.
+13/07/2023: EPLO has published the meeting report of the Civil Society Dialogue Network Policy Meeting entitled ‘The implementation of the EU-wide Strategic Framework to Support Security Sector Reform: Gathering Civil Society Perspectives‘.
 Click here to read it.

-05/11/2021: EPLO published the report of the Civil Society Dialogue Network (CSDN) Policy Meeting entitled ‘20 years after the Gothenburg Programme: What next for the EU as a Global Peace Actor?‘.
+31/05/2023: EPLO has published the meeting report of the Civil Society Dialogue Network Policy Meeting entitled ‘Revision of the EEAS Peace Mediation Guidelines: Gathering Input from Experts‘.
 Click here to read it.

 The Civil Society Dialogue Network (CSDN) is a mechanism for dialogue between civil society and European Union (EU) policy-makers on peace and conflict.
 Most CSDN events take the form of dialogue meetings which bring together relevant civil society actors and EU policy-makers.
 They take place in Brussels, EU Member States and conflict-affected countries with EU presence.